VinodPandey14/Currency-Converter/README.md

 - Implement additional features like a currency rate graph or multiple conversion scenarios.
 - Improve the user interface with animations and transitions.

 Feel free to contribute to the project and make it even more awesome!
-If you encounter any issues or have suggestions, please open an [issue](https://github.com/yourusername/currency-converter/issues).

 Happy converting! 🌐💸✨